Iversonn/Iversonn/README.md

 Aspiring *Data Analyst* with a passion for *data-driven decision-making* and process optimization.
-Currently enrolled in the **Cisco Networking Academy Data Analytics course, I am building skills in **data analysis, SQL, Excel, and visualization tools*.
+Currently enrolled in the Cisco Networking Academy Data Analytics course, I am building skills in data analysis, SQL, Excel, and visualization tools.

 ## Skills & Tools
 - 📊 Data Analysis | Data Visualization